jeffkwoh/wheelchair_weighing_scale/Rpi/README.md

 Install python 3.5 (or later) if you haven't.

+## Usage

+### Without NFC tags:
+Without any NFC tags, the weighing scale functions like a normal weighing scale

+### With NFC tags:
+When Wisca scans an NFC tag, it will read the wheelchair's weight off it and deduct the weight from the outputted value _untill_ the person steps off the weighing scale

 ## Files
 - `example.py` : example code provided by library.
 Does scaling of the readings to give weights **in grams**.
 Other functions are explained in this program as well. **Recommended to read through this before starting to code**